HaikuArchives/PecoRename/README.md

 ![PecoRename screenshot](PecoRename.png "PecoRename")

 PecoRename is a powerful renaming utility, which allows you to rename many files according to a preset pattern.
+See the [ReadMe](http://rawgit.com/HaikuArchives/PecoRename/master/Docs/ReadMe.html) for more information.

 Rename Modes
 ------------

 PecoRename can rename the files using the following modes:
 * Search and replace
-* Insert / replace
+* Insert / overwrite
 * Remove
 * Numbering
 * Add file extension
 * Uppercase / lowercase
-* Case sensitive